 We recognize the extreme impact that COVID-19 has had on higher education, and we hope that our community will submit nominations for their colleagues who have done excellent work through this crisis – for those who have continued their great work and those who have risen to the challenges currently facing higher education.

-Institutional Excellence Award: For the college or university that has done the most to advance or sustain open inquiry, viewpoint diversity, and constructive disagreement either on its own campus or nationally.
+Institutional Excellence Award: For the college or university – or center or institute operating as part of a college or university – that has done the most to advance or sustain open inquiry, viewpoint diversity, and constructive disagreement either on its own campus or nationally.*

 Leadership Award: For the person who has most effectively championed the principles of open inquiry, viewpoint diversity, and constructive disagreement in the academy and beyond.